 Pathways gives school leavers with disabilities equal opportunities to gain recognised music qualifications with the aim of increasing their access to further learning, training and employment.

-In partnership with Edinburgh College, we run a year-long accredited music technology course from August to June from our studio which enables 8 young people with learning disabilities such as autism gain a SQA (Scottish Qualification Authority) SCQF level 4&5 certificate in Music Technology.
+In partnership with the National Lottery’s Big Lottery Fund and Edinburgh College, we run a year-long accredited music technology course from August to June from our studio which enables 8 young people with learning disabilities such as autism gain a SQA (Scottish Qualification Authority) SCQF level 4&5 certificate in Music Technology.